Gaetan-LeGac/restic-menu/README.md

 ## How to use

+To show Menu, simply type:

+> ./Backup.sh

+You can define a specific profile(s) path and automatically run a task (nice for cron tasks):

-> ./Backup.sh [Configuration file] [mode]
+> ./Backup.sh [Profiles path] [Action]

-* Configuration file:
+* Profile path (Optional)
-	- Description: Path to the configuration file
+	- Description: Path to the profiles directory.
+		I can also be a file path to load immediatly.
-	- Default value: Script path
+	- Default value: ./config (relative to script path)
-* Mode:
+* Task (Optional)
-	- Description: Running mode
+	- Description: Task to run
 	- Possible values:
-		- backup: Do a silent backup (useful for automatisations)
+		- backup (Default)
-		- Anything else: Show the menu
+		- Anithing else: show the menu

+## Profile file

-## Config file
+Config file is really simple: key = value :)

-Config file is really simple as f*ck: a key and a value, separated by a = You can check config.txt to see possible keys.
+You can check ./profiles/example.txt to see possible keys.

+## I hope i will be as usefull as in my case ;)

+Don't hesitate to make it better, I know I'm not a god about Bash.